LafeLabs/bookofgeometron-2019/factory/README.md

 - plotter robots that can create physical media with automation
 - products of those robots
 - custom specialty motors
+- custom domain names with Geometron network on them
+- local web server running on a raspberry pi
 - symbols
 - custom symbolic languages of various kinds
 - custom fonts and graphical languages